If you only go out once this month, it’s going to be for a Sunday roast, right?

 Man v Roast

 This one’s a little bit different.
 Man v Roast is a carvery that prides itself on serving up quality meats.
 They source them from Sykes House Farm, so you know you’re getting the best.
 But top quality doesn’t mean hiked up prices – in fact, it’s the very opposite here.
-They serve their food in takeout boxes, keeping prices low, so you can get a full roast dinner at this Leeds carvery for just £4.50.
-Choose from turkey, beef, gammon, pork, sausage and lamb (it’s 40p extra for the last one) and it’ll come with all the trimmings.
+They serve their food in takeout boxes, keeping prices low, so you can get a full roast dinner at this Leeds carvery from just £7.
+Choose from turkey, beef, gammon, pork, chicken and lamb and it’ll come with all the trimmings.
 That’s right, we’re talking stuffing, veggies, mash, roasties and cauliflower cheese, with a big Yorkshire pudding and lashings of gravy.

 Man v Roast, 144 Cardigan Road, Leeds, West Yorkshire, LS6 1LL.

-Browns is a rather grand place to stop for Sunday lunch – it’s the old banking hall of the Leeds Permanent Building Society, but now it’s been transformed into a bright, airy dining room with a distinctive art-deco look.
-Here you can tuck into sirloin of beef with a Yorkshire pudding for £14.95, salted pork belly with stuffing for £14.75 or garlic, thyme and lemon roast chicken with pigs in blankets for £13.75.
-All their meat options come with roast potatoes cooked in goose fat.
+Browns is a rather grand place to enjoy a Sunday lunch – it was the banking hall of the Leeds Permanent Building Society, but now it’s a bright, airy dining room with a distinctive art-deco look.
+Here you can tuck into sirloin of beef with a thyme Yorkshire pudding, roast shallots and horseradish crème fraîche for £17.95, garlic, lemon & thyme half roast chicken with pigs in blankets, bread sauce and prune & brandy stuffing for £16.50 or salted pork belly with Bramley apple butter, Waldorf stuffing and crackling for £16.95.
+All their meat options come with roast potatoes cooked in goose fat and seasonal veg.
 Veggie?
-They do a nut roast with butternut squash puree, cherry jus and veggie roasties for £11.95.
-Their roasts come with all the trimmings, including slow roasted red cabbage and honey roast parsnips.
+They do a nut roast with butternut squash puree, cherry jus and veggie roasties for £14.95.

 Browns, The Light, 70-72 The Headrow, Leeds, West Yorkshire, LS1 8EQ.

 The Griffin is a traditional pub right in the heart of Leeds, so it couldn’t be better placed for a pre or post-shopping Sunday roast.
-They have four for you to choose from – we say go with the half roast chicken and roast sirloin beef.
-Why choose between the two when you can have both for £12.99?
-If you want to go with one or the other, the chicken is £9.99 and the beef is £11.99.
-Meanwhile, veggies can dig into a nut roast wellington for £9.49.
+They have four for you to choose from – we say go with the half roast chicken and half roast sirloin beef.
+Why choose between the two when you can have both for £13.49?
+If you want to go with one or the other, the chicken is £10.99 and the beef is £12.49.
+Meanwhile, veggies can dig into a nut roast wellington for £10.49.
 Whichever you go for, you’ll be treated to proper goose fat (or veggie) roast potatoes, seasonal veg, a Yorkshire pud and lashings of gravy.
 You can even bag yourself a drink to wash it all down for a quid.

 The Griffin, 31 Boar Lane, Leeds, West Yorkshire, LS1 5DF.